 They are a list of goals that guide an employee to do their job and remain aligned with the company objectives.

-KRAs help define the scope of a department and they are essential for an organization to be successful.
+KRAs help defines a department’s scope and is essential for an organization to succeed.

 KPIs are an indicator set in place to measure KRAs and they can be estimated using metrics.
 Adopting industry-standard KPIs may not be effective for your business.